An Obstetrician's Poetry, Personal Thoughts and Words

-My Poetry is about Hope and Despair; about Celebration and Sorrow.
-But mostly, it is about Hope.
-Forms of expression implicit in symbolic language; poetry and verse, song, prayer and ritual, have served a role in all cultures and societies to dispel the tears and foster the healing of death and human loss.
-Why does the poetry of death triumph as a source of enduring inspiration and hope?
+My Poetry is about hope and despair; about celebration and sorrow.
+But mostly, it is about hope.
+Forms of expression implicit in symbolic language; poetry and verse, song, prayer and ritual, have served a role in all cultures and societies to dispel the tears and foster the healing of death and human loss, suffering and despair.
+Why does poetry triumph as a source of enduring inspiration and hope?

-Though our spirits may fade and our viscera bleed, we are enabled by the agents of our humanity empowered by ancestral song and promise.
+Though our spirits may fade and our viscera bleed, we are enabled by the agents of our humanity empowered by ancestral song and promise (Berman, 1999)

 Comfort may be achieved through the transfer of the poet's feelings into the reader or listener's mind.
 It transports the reader from the distractions and influences of the outside world inward to the internal rhythms and solace of the personal soul.
 The poet becomes a healer and his poetry his staff.
 Through verse and meter, free of inhibition yet full with expression, the poet may articulate a sensitivity and empathy and provoke this introspection and inner peace.
 A poem is transformed into a message of hope.
 There is wonderment and magic in the words of a poem.
 Each word is selected for its individual meaning within the context of the entire poem.
 A few properly selected words can move the reader to tears and awaken the primal emotions of joy, promise, despair and hope.
 A poet should evoke emotion in his work and write as if each poem is written with the poet's last words.

 The language of poetry, within the broader context of its 'parent body' (literature,) has always had as its great themes, love, loss and death.
 The inclusion of hope to these thematic elements is worthwhile if not essential for, (as humans) we have the capacity to bring hope to a despair that is uniquely created by our humanity and our human conditions.